RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 <note><b>Note:</b> If a time series with such a name already exists, the sample is added, but the retention does not change.</note>

-Add a sample to the time series, setting the sample's timestamp according to the server clock.
+Add a sample to the time series, setting the sample's timestamp to the current UNIX time of the server's clock.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.ADD temperature:3:11 * 30